DHTMLX/docs-suite/docs/form/work_with_form.md

 }
 ~~~

-For example, the value `100000.01` is converted into `100,000.01` by the predefined pattern.
+For example, the value `100000.01` is converted into `100,000.01` by the predefined template of the `inputType:"text"`, since it is the default input type.

 **Related sample**: [Form.
 Number mask](https://snippet.dhtmlx.com/l5i6lwe5)

 ### patternMask

-The `patternMask` property sets an input mask for entering number and string values into the Input and Textarea Form controls.
-Allows setting a necessary pattern for entering data.
+The `patternMask` property sets an input mask for entering number and string values into the Input and Textarea Form controls according to a special pattern.
 It can be set in two ways:

 - as an *object* with the following properties:
     - ***pattern*** - (optional ? ) allows specifying the necessary mask and change it dynamically, depending on the entered values